sbird/kspace-neutrinos/README.txt

 These are:
 mymalloc, myfree - free and allocate memory. hubble_function - H(a)
-terminate - ends the simulation.
+endrun - ends the simulation.
+message - Prints a message to the screen.
 In case your code does not provide them, there are simple examples defined in gadget_defines.c, primarily for the test suite.